batect/batect/docs/ConfigFile.md

     * `container` [Container](#container-definitions) to run for this task. **Required.**
     * `command` Command to run for this task.
 Overrides any command specified on the container definition and the default image command.
     * `environment` List of environment variables (in `name=value` format) for the container.
 If a variable is specified both here and on the container itself, the value given here will override the value defined on the container.
+Just like when specifying a variable directly on the container, you can pass variables from the host to the container in the `CONTAINER_VARIABLE=$HOST_VARIABLE` format.

 * `start` List of other containers that should be started and healthy before starting the task container given in `run`.
 The behaviour is the same as the
   `dependencies` property on a container definition.